analogdevicesinc/ai8x-training/README.md

 ### Project Installation

 *The software in this project requires Python 3.6.9 or a later 3.6.x version.
-Version 3.7 has not been tested.*
+Version 3.7 has not yet been tested.*

-It is not necessary to install Python 3.6.9 system-wide, or to rely on the sys tem-provided Python.
+It is not necessary to install Python 3.6.9 system-wide, or to rely on the system-provided Python.
 To manage Python versions, use `pyenv` (https://github.com/pyenv/pyenv).

 On macOS (no CUDA support available):